TritonVM/triton-vm/specification/src/processor-table.md

 1. `RunningEvaluationStandardOutput` for the Evaluation Argument with the output symbols.
 1. `InstructionLookupClientLogDerivative` for the Lookup Argument with the [Program Table](program-table.md)
 1. `RunningProductOpStackTable` for the Permutation Argument with the [Op Stack Table](operational-stack-table.md).
 1. `RunningProductRamTable` for the Permutation Argument with the [RAM Table](random-access-memory-table.md).
+Note that virtual column `instruction_type` holds value 1 for reads and 0 for writes.
 1. `RunningProductJumpStackTable` for the Permutation Argument with the [Jump Stack Table](jump-stack-table.md).
 1. `RunningEvaluationHashInput` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the input to the hash function from the processor to the hash coprocessor.
 1. `RunningEvaluationHashDigest` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the hash digest from the hash coprocessor to the processor.